 These are SOME of the PERKS of adoption!

 Please do not let the Adoption process deter you!
 As long as you provide a safe, healthy environment for horses, Are dedicated to finding a long term partner, are able to afford the basic needs of an equine where vet care, farrier care and dental care are provided and care about finding a horse that meets your skill level, You should be a good candidate for a HOP horse!
 We are not looking for fancy barns, we are looking for kind and safe homes!

 We adopt to the first approved application that is a good fit for an equine

 Have Questions?
 Just ask, and HOP can also connect you many of our hundreds of HAPPY ADOPTERS across the USA.

 A few things we ask of interested applicants:

 - Please only Apply once you’re certain you want to give adoption a try and are committed to the bit if time it takes for us to complete the application process.
 This process is tailored to help us better know what horse might work for you.

 - Apply once you have all needed information.
-Remember, we are looking for safe and caring homes, nothing need be “fancy” or perfect.

-- Some can be SUPER popular, and they often receive many applications.
+- Some Horses can be SUPER popular, and they often receive many applications.
 The only way to have a bit of an advantage is apply before a horse like this is even in the rescue and have a pre-approval.
 The pre-approval means, if the horse is a good match for you based on the application and an in person meeting, you likely will be able to adopt when the horse is ready.

 The Application is filled and processed before meeting our adoptable horses.
 After the application is finished up, you can then meet the HOP horse(s) you’ve selected to see if you are a match.